 Fruitport graduate Douglas Yonkers had a zest for life.
 When he passed away in 2012 at the age of 43 as a result of a motor vehicle accident, his fiancée, Julie Jurkas, along with Doug’s family and friends, wanted to honor his memory.
 A golf outing was organized in Doug’s name and has been held annually since his passing.
 As proceeds from the outings steadily grew over the years, Julie decided to place a call to Fruitport High School, Doug’s alma mater, to inquire where her gift may have the greatest impact in the community he grew up in.

-A small ceremony was held on November 20 where Jurkas presented a check to Fruitport Education President Norm Heerema in the amount of $2,081.
+A small ceremony was held on November 20, 2017 where Jurkas presented a check to Fruitport Education President Norm Heerema in the amount of $2,081.
 K-12 S.T.E.M. teachers will decide collectively how funds will be used to support their students learning.
-A few ideas from their list include supplies and materials to help S.T.E.M. classes connect what students learned in other subjects such as literature, or possibly toward a piece of larger equipment.
+A few ideas from their "want list" include supplies and materials to help S.T.E.M. classes connect what students learned in other subjects such as literature, or possibly toward a piece of larger equipment.

 The FEF board of directors are grateful to be entrusted to administer the memorial funds to carry on Doug’s legacy now and in the future.